On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Folding sequences of graph maps and (doubled) handlebodies

+Figure \ref{fig:twoedges} demonstrates two examples of induced 3-manifolds.
+Note that Figure \ref{fig:twoedgespart} will be used again in order to describe a folding map on $M_G$.
+Furthermore, there is a map $\mathcal{P}: M_G\to G$ which sends the $S^3$ corresponding to each vertex to the vertex itself, and sends $S^2\times I$ to the corresponding edge by projection to the second component.
+It is easy to see that $\mathcal{P}$ induces an isomorphism between fundamental groups.

-Consider a vertex $v$ of $G$ on which two edges are attached and supposed to be folded.
-Then the corresponding part in $M_G$ is described in Figure \ref{fig:twoedgespart}.
-Denote $S$, $S_1$ and $S_2$ for each part of the 3-manifold, induced from $v$ and other two vertices, respectively.
+For each of such foldings $\psi_i: G_i\to G_{i+1}$, let vertex $v$ of $G_i$ be the vertex on which the two edges to be folded are attached.
+Then the corresponding part in $M_{G_i}$ is described in Figure \ref{fig:twoedgespart}.
+Denote by $S$, $S_1$ and $S_2$ each part of the 3-manifold, induced from $v$ and other two vertices, respectively.
 In other words, $S$ is the outermost region in Figure \ref{fig:twoedgespart}, and $S_1$ and $S_2$ are dotted ones.

-To get the folding on $M_G$, we extract some pieces as follows:\begin{enumerate} \item We drill out a solid cylinder $D^2 \times I \subseteq S^2 \times I$ from each of the two $S^2 \times I$ corresponding to an edge to be folded. \item Next, in $S_1$, we delete a small 3-ball $D^3$ whose boundary contains $S_1 \cap (D^2 \times \partial I)$ where $D^2 \times I$ is the cylinder removed in (1).
+To get the folding on $M_{G_i}$, we extract some pieces as follows:\begin{enumerate} \item We drill out a solid cylinder $D^2 \times I \subseteq S^2 \times I$ from each of the two $S^2 \times I$ corresponding to an edge to be folded. \item Next, in $S_1$, we delete a small 3-ball $D^3$ whose boundary contains $S_1 \cap (D^2 \times \partial I)$ where $D^2 \times I$ is the cylinder removed in (1).
 Similarly, we drill out a small 3-ball in $S_2$. \item Finally we delete a cylinder $D^2 \times I$ in $S$ that connects two cylinders removed in (1). \end{enumerate} The union of deleted pieces is a 3-ball.
-As a result, we obtain $M_G \setminus D^3$ as in Figure \ref{fig:extractball}.
+As a result, we obtain $M_{G_i} \setminus D^3$ as in Figure \ref{fig:extractball}.

 To ``fold" the manifold according to the folding of two edges in the graph, we make two corresponding $S^2 \times I$'s be contained in a single new $S^2 \times I$.
 Note that $(S^2 \times I)\setminus (D^2 \times I)$ has an annular face $\partial D^2 \times I$.
 Gluing two copies of them onto two opposite faces of $S^1 \times I \times I$, it results in $S^2 \times I$.
 In this regard, we glue $S^1 \times I \times I$ as indicated by patterns in Figure \ref{fig:solidtorus}.
 Then two copies of $(S^2 \times I) \setminus (D^2 \times I)$ corresponding to two edges get into a single $S^2 \times I$, representing the ``folding" of the manifold according to the folding of the edges.